 Will the laser tattoo removal hurt?

 Patients have reported that laser tattoo removal feels like a rubber band snapping quickly on your skin.
 In order to make each patient as comfortable as possible, we suggest anesthetic (numbing) cream that can be put on the tattoo before each of your treatments.
 This makes the experience much less painful.
 Suggested brands are Emla or Denela or any topical anaesthetic creams that contain lidocaine/prilocaine which you can get from your local pharmacy.
 Please read and follow the instructions carefully.

 The type of laser used leaves virtually no scars, however, in rare cases, those with scarring disorders, such as keloids, have an increased risk of forming a scar.

 Who will do my laser tattoo removal?

-The laser tattoo removal will be performed by Ruth, Al, Hayley or Sammie who are all trained to do this type of procedure.
+The laser tattoo removal will be performed by Al or Ruth who are all trained to do this type of procedure.
 If you have any additional questions, please do not hesitate to contact us.